GoogleCloudPlatform/podcast/site/content/post/episode-132-hand-talk-with-thadeu-luz/index.md

 THADEU: OK.
 So Hand Talk started when, in 2011, I came back from Canada.
 I was living in Toronto for two years with my wife and working on the VFX industry.
 That's actually my background is in computer graphics and digital compositing.

-And when I came back, a couple of friends invited me to help with this project they were working on, which was a prototype for a demo day they were going to have here in Maceió.
+And when I came back, a couple of friends invited me to help with this project they were working on, which was a prototype for a demo day they were going to have here in Maceiï¿½.
 And the idea was to come up with an app that would translate to sign language using a virtual character.
 And they needed someone that had experience with character design and 3D animation to finish him off.
 So that's how I started.

 MELANIE: How did the company decide to work on from translating spoken and written Portuguese into Brazilian sign language?